umputun/spot/README.md

   delete: {"path": "/tmp/things", "recur": true, "exclude": ["*.txt", "*.yml"]}
 ```

-Delete also supports list format to remove multiple paths at once.
+Delete also supports a list format to remove multiple paths at once.

 #### `wait`

 Waits for the specified command to finish on the remote host(s) with 0 error code.
-This command is useful when user needs to wait for a service to start before executing the next command.
+This command is useful when a user needs to wait for a service to start before executing the next command.
 Allows to specify the timeout as well as check interval.

 ```yaml
 - name: wait for service to start